tanikush/alert-intelligence/README.md

    ```

 2. Leave `KUBE_DRY_RUN = True` while testing.
 Trigger a high-confidence
-   incident (send the same alert a few times, or submit feedback to raise
+   incident (send the same alerts a few times, or submit feedback to raise
    the learned trust score for that alertname) and confirm you see:
    ```
    [DRY-RUN] Would delete pods in ns='...' matching '...'